rodneymandap/dali-llama/readme.md

-# Leveled Detection for the Living Aquaculture Monitoring of Harmful Algal-Blooms
+# Leveled Detection for the Living Aquaculture Monitoring of Harmful Algal-Blooms (LLAMA)

 ## Summary